(Updated Dec. 14, 2013)

 Smith spent more years (eight) and earned more saves (180) with his first team, the Cubs, than he did with any other in his 18-season big-league career.
 But his time with the Cardinals may have been his most dominant.

 As a Cardinals closer from May 1990 to August 1993, Smith earned 160 saves, or 33.4 percent of his career total of 478.
 With the Cardinals, Smith led the National League in saves in 1991 (a NL-record 47) and in 1992 (43), achieving more than 40 in a season for the first time in his career.
 Smith finished second to the Braves’ Tom Glavine in the voting for the 1991 NL Cy Young Award.

-Smith is on the Baseball Writers Association of America ballot for the Hall of Fame for the 10th time.
-Election results for the 2012 class will be announced Jan.
-9. Smith received 45.3 percent of the votes in 2011.
-His best showing was 47.3 percent in 2010.
+Smith is on the Baseball Writers Association of America ballot for the Hall of Fame.
+Election results for the 2013 class will be announced Jan.
+8, 2014.
 A candidate must be chosen on 75 percent of the ballots to earn election.

 Needing a closer to replace Todd Worrell, who was sidelined because of elbow surgery, the Cardinals acquired Smith from the Red Sox for outfielder Tom Brunansky on May 4, 1990.
 At the time, the Cardinals were in last place in the National League East Division.
 St. Louis had recorded five saves _ two from Scott Terry and one apiece from Bob Tewksbury, Rick Horton and Ken Dayley.